maayanassraf/Segole/README.md

 9. Enter to the generated url that will appear in the stdout when ansible ends running.
 10. Explore The app.

+for using non-ubuntu operating system you can install all needed dependencies (docker, kubectl, minikube and ansible) and edit the `main.yaml` file under the `deployment` folder and remove the task `Include dependencies install in playbook`.

 ## CI Process

 The CI process uses **Github Actions** as a CI tool.